 Generally, no adjustments are made on this line.
 However, the California basis of your other assets may differ from your federal basis due to differences between California and federal law.
 Therefore, you may have to adjust the amount of other gains or losses.
-Get Schedule D-1, Sales of Business Property, for more information.
+Get Schedule D-1, Sales of Business Property.